mccaffers/search-ops/README.md

 * Readonly access only.
 Requires a user with Viewer and Monitoring User

 Privacy & Transparency:
-* Open Source business logic on Github
+* Fully Open Source - complete application source code on GitHub
 * No tracking or analytics
 * Uses a local on device database (Realm) with encryption on